This is the documentation for the Articulate Presenter '09 Player SDK. Click here to download the SDK package.

 Introduction to the Player SDK

-The Articulate Presenter Player SDK gives Flash developers the ability to create custom Flash movies that extend and interact with the Articulate Presenter Player.
+The Presenter '09 Player SDK gives Flash developers the ability to create custom Flash movies that extend and interact with the Articulate Presenter Player.
 With the SDK, developers are able to:

 - Add functionality by developing custom player tabs.